-Publication details for Professor Simon HackettMasson, H., Balfe, M., Hackett, S. & Phillips, J. (2012).
+Publication details for Professor of Child Abuse and Neglect Simon HackettMasson, H., Balfe, M., Hackett, S. & Phillips, J. (2012).
 Making use of historical case material: the problems of looking back and the implications for service development in relation to research and evaluation activities.
 Journal of Sexual Aggression 18(1): 112-122.

 - Publication type: Journal Article